Last update: May 13th 2021

 * If it is not possible to keep a distance of 1.5 meters from each other, face masks must be worn;

-Are hairdressers and people in contact professions allowed to work now that Bonaire has been determined to be at risk level 4?
+Are hairdressers and people in contact professions allowed to work, now that Bonaire has been designated to be at risk level 3?

-What are the requirements casinos and cinemas needs to comply with in order to open?
+What are the rules casinos, gambling halls and movie theatres need to comply with in order to be open?

 These are the requirements: